Polomich/CART315/Process/README.md

 but does it fit the theme?
 (the theme being animal and nature if I haven't mentioned it yet.
 Might have kept that thought locked in.)

-Looking for some more greenery.
+Looking for some more greenery:
 ![image](https://github.com/user-attachments/assets/224d5691-9e18-48ed-8c17-9fe52458fcb0)